albertodall/nhibernate-lob/README.markdown

 Due the way this library is implemented, deleting an entity which has one or more Blob/Clob/Xlob fields will not delete the underlying resource immediately.

-To work around this problem you must perform periodic "garbage collection" on the external storage to remove any storage content that is no longer referenced by the database.
+To work around this "problem" (or feature, depending on how you see it) you must perform periodic "garbage collection" on the external storage to remove any storage content that is no longer referenced by the database.

 To do this setup a scheduled background task in your application (something as a simple as starting a thread that contains a sleep/work cycle invoking the garbage collector will do).